tomcollins/bbc-voice/README.md

 BBC Voice
 =========

-BBC Voice is an application that lets users explore BBC content quickly and easily through voice commands
+BBC Voice is an application that lets users explore BBC content quickly and easily through voice commands.

+It offers faster access to BBC content that would be possible with the existing formats.

 ## Technical Architecture